piclas-framework/piclas/doc/userguide/030_features_models.md

     DSMC-Reaction1-QKProcedure = T

 Currently, the QK model is only available for ionization (Type: iQK) and dissociation reactions (Type: D).
-While it is possible to utilize TCE- and QK-based reactions in the same simulation for different reactions paths, it is currently not possible to use different reaction models for the same collision pair.
-The only exception being the ionization and dissociation reactions paths (e.g. N$_2$ + e can lead to a dissociation with the TCE model and to an ionization with the QK model).
-An example setup can be found in the regression tests (e.g. NIG_Reservoir/CHEM_QK_multi-ionization_C_to_C6+).
+It is possible to utilize TCE- and QK-based reactions in the same simulation for different reactions paths for the same collision pair, such as the ionization and dissociation reactions paths (e.g. N$_2$ + e can lead to a dissociation with the TCE model and to an ionization with the QK model).
+An example setup can be found in the regression tests (e.g. `regressioncheck/checks/NIG_Reservoir/CHEM_QK_multi-ionization_C_to_C6+`).

+#### Cross-section Chemistry (XSec)

+The cross-section based chemistry model utilizes experimentally measured or ab-initio calculated cross-sections (analogous to the collision probability procedure described in Section \ref{sec:xsec_collision}).
+It requires the same database, where the reaction paths are stored per particle pair, e.g. the `N2-electron` container contains the `REACTION` folder, which includes the reactions named by their products, e.g. `N2Ion1-electron-electron`.
+The reaction is then defined in the species parameter file as

+    DSMC-Reaction1-Reactants        = (/1,3,0/)
+    DSMC-Reaction1-Products         = (/2,3,3,0/)
+    DSMC-Reaction1-XSec-Procedure   = T

+If the defined reaction cannot be found in the database, the code will abort.
+It should be noted that this model is not limited to the utilization with MCC or a background gas and can be used with conventional DSMC as an alternative chemistry model.
+Here, the probability will be added to the collision probability to reproduce the reaction rate.
+Examples of the utlization of this model can be found in the regression tests (e.g. `regressioncheck/checks/NIG_Reservoir/CHEM_RATES_XSec_Chem_H2-e`).
 #### Backward Reaction Rates

 Backward reaction rates can be calculated for any given forward reaction rate by using the equilibrium constant